microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 * An Azure Account with the ability to create an Azure Synapse Workspace.
 * A Power BI Pro or Premium account to host Power BI reports.
+* Make sure the following resource providers are registered with your Azure Subscription.

+   - Microsoft.Sql
+   - Microsoft.Synapse
+   - Microsoft.StreamAnalytics
+   - Microsoft.EventHub
 * Please note that you can run only one deployment at a given point of time and need to wait for the completion.
 You should not run multiple deployments in parallel as that will cause deployment failures.
 * Please ensure selection of correct region where desired Azure Services are available.
 In case certain services are not available, deployment may fail.
 [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target services availablity.
 * Do not use any special characters or uppercase letters in the environment code.